skuid/skuid-labs/experiments/snippets/smartAdopt/README.md

 Smart adopt is a library capable of intelligently adopting records and field values between different models on the same or different data source objects/tables.

 ## Use Cases
 Some of the primary use cases involve mass-creating junction objects and simplifying multi-select experiences.
-For example...
-TODO

 ## Features
 - Updating existing records which match between 2 models